 Ensure your loans are properly disbursed (applied to your Calvin account) by completing the following steps.
-First, select the type of loan you've elected to receive, and then complete the corresponding steps outlined under each.

 - Subsidized loans